 In this section I apply the fmort and fSS changes to variant 3 instead of variant 2, which, as we see from the foregoing section, makes more sense.
-Even if variant 3 were in the UK shortly before the end of 2020, with analysis and identification some weeks after its arrival, it would not have taken effect until January 1st 2021 at the earliest, which is why I have introduced Variant 3 is to the model on that day.
+If variant 3 were in the UK shortly before the end of 2020, even with analysis and identification some weeks after its arrival, it would not have had significant effect until January 1st 2021 at the earliest, which is why I have introduced Variant 3 is to the model on that day.

-Variant 2 (the “Kent” variant) was first swabbed on September 22nd 2020, but not identified until analysis of that swab was completed in early October, indicating the delay between arrival and confirmed detection of new variants.
-Variant 2 was not publicised until late November or early December 2020, it would seem.
+Variant 2 (the “Kent” variant) was first swabbed on September 20th 2020.
+But according to the World Health Organisation (WHO) website “Retrospective analysis traced the first identified variant to Kent, South East England, on 20 September 2020, which was followed by a rapid increase of the same variant identified later in November“.
+This indicates the potential delay between arrival and confirmed detection of new variants.
+Variant 2 was not publicised until late November or early December 2020.

 Firstly I will show similar Charts 19 and 303 as above, but this time comparing UK929, the case with 2021 NPI relaxations, with UK928, the case with no NPI relaxations, both versions in the context of the full UK vaccination programme.
 First, the two Chart 19s, sliding the slider to compare them as before.
 The rapid decline of the cases in UK928 with no NPI relaxations is in stark contrast to the bounce in active cases in UK929, with a concomitant effect on cumulative deaths.

 Similarly for Chart 303, which shows the progress of each variant separately.

 We see from both sets of charts that deaths by Day 800, with NPI relaxations, are 137,573 compared with 127,514 without NPI relaxations, an increase of 10,059.